 - Landlords must enforce these tenant obligations

-There is also leverage in the act for people to complain to the Private Residential Tenancies Board, if they feel the landlord is not acting accordingly.
-Since December 2004, all privately-rented properties must be registered with the PRTB.
+There is also leverage in the act for people to complain to the Residential Tenancies Board, if they feel the landlord is not acting accordingly.
+All privately-rented properties must be registered with the RTB.
 You can check if a property is registered by contacting them.

 Local Authority Tenants: